hpi-schul-cloud/resources-api-v1/README.md

   These scripts are used to run the continuous integration tests of the api to ensure it does not contain some obvious mistakes.

-## Structure

-To verify your requests and responses, the is specified as follows:
-- This README contains a complete description of
-  - [Objects][objects]
-    - with all attributes
-    - their description
-    - examples
-    - points unclear that need to be specified, marked with a **TODO**
-    - their dependencies on other attributes
-  - [endpoints][endpoints]
-    - described like objects
-- The `schema` folder contains the JSON-Schema to verify the different formats
-- The `docker` folder contains a test-endpoint which can be used to test you application against.

 ## Objects
 [objects]: #objects